Terry is a army veteran who served eight years with The 1st Battalion Kings Regiment.

 My work involves supporting all veterans with training, education, employment, housing, medical support and referrals, benefit claims and supporting them in tribunals.
 In some cases it’s just about getting them back in to society and attending breakfast clubs or getting them involved in health and wellbeing activities.

 When I heard I had been nominated for the English Veterans Awards I felt very humbled to be recognised for the work I do supporting veterans which is a really rewarding job.
-But then to make the shortlist and to be up against some outstanding finalists made feel honoured to be a finalist in this category.
-When I also heard the event was being held on the 25th September made it even more special because I was married to beautiful wife Elaine on the 25th September 1999 and it was also the same date in 1985 when I joined the Army.
+But then to win the award against some outstanding finalists made me feel extremely honoured.
+The awards event was held on the 25th September which made it even more special because I was married to beautiful wife Elaine on the 25th September 1999 and it was also the same date in 1985 when I joined the Army.